 - (5) (20%) Construct your own data set with at least 2 numerical factors and at least 6 examples.
 Teach your program to make a decision tree of at least 2 levels with this data set.
 List the examples as well as draw the tree found.
-Briefly explain the tree. - (6) (30%) A popular algorithm in Machine Learning is called $Random\ Forest$.
+Briefly explain the tree. - (6) (30%) A popular algorithm in Machine Learning is called Random Forest.
 The random forest contains T decision trees.
 We will consider a simple case.
-Given N examples with F factors, each decision tree is learned from $\left\lfloor \frac{N}{2} \right\rfloor$ of randomly chosen examples and 6 different and randomly chosen factors.
+Given N, each decision tree is learned from $\lfloor \frac{N}{3} \rfloor$ of randomly chosen examples with $\epsilon = 0$.
 For making a decision, the random forest asks each tree to provide a decision (vote), and then takes the majority vote as the final decision, with ties arbitrarily broken.
 Implement the random forest algorithm.
 Your program should read the input examples that contain numerical values and T as input.
 Then, it prints out a piece of C code representing the random forest.
-Your program should be named forest, takes the data file as the first argument, and T as the second argument.
+Your program should be named forest, take the data file as the first argument, and T as the second argument.
 For instance, ./forest heart.train 50 learns a 50-tree forest from the data file heart.train.